alexhuynh0530/kickstarter-analysis/README.md

 ### Purpose

 This analysis is to help an up-and-coming playwright, Louis, who wants to start a crowdfunding campaign to help fund her play - Fever.
+She's estimating a budget of over $10,000.
 By using Excel, we analyze crowdfunding data to determine whether there are specific factors to make a project's campaign successful.
-We take a look at the crowdfunding outcomes based on launch date as well as the outcomes based on the goals set for the campaigns.
+We take a look at the crowdfunding outcomes based on launch dates as well as the outcomes based on the goals set for the campaigns.
 These insights are used to help Louis gain a greater understanding of campaigns so that she can mirror other succcessful campaigns in her category.

 ## Analysis and Challenges